pyIDI source code

 Temporary files to track the solving process.

-This is done in case some error occures.
+This is done in case some error occurs.
 In this eventuality the calculation can be resumed from the last computed time point.

 Parameters: